LEADERSHIP

 Early Formation and Theological Education

-Rev. Dr. Selimian received his theological formation at the Near East School of Theology in Beirut, one of the region’s leading Protestant seminaries, with grounding in biblical studies, systematic theology, church history, and pastoral ministry within a Middle Eastern context.
+Rev. Dr. Selimian received his theological formation at the Near East School of Theology in Beirut, one of the region’s leading Protestant seminaries.

-He later pursued advanced theological studies at McCormick Theological Seminary in the United States, broadening his academic and ecclesial exposure within the global Protestant tradition.
+He later pursued advanced theological studies at McCormick Theological Seminary in the United States.

-Committed to historical scholarship, he earned a Ph.D. in Historical Sciences from Yerevan State University.
-His doctoral research focused on Armenian Evangelical history and theology, contributing to the academic study of Armenian Protestant identity and its development within Ottoman and Middle Eastern contexts.
+Committed to historical scholarship, he earned a Ph.D. in Historical Sciences from Yerevan State University, focusing on Armenian Evangelical history and theology.

 Scholarly interests include